Note: Some of the offers mentioned below may have changed or are no longer be available. You can view current offers here.

 A couple of weeks before arrival, I emailed the hotel and asked for a room on a higher floor and politely inquired about any other complimentary amenities, such as breakfast, that they could offer us.

-Both my husband and I have Marriott Bonvoy Gold status thanks to our American Express Platinum cards.
+Both my husband and I have Marriott Bonvoy Gold status thanks to us both having The Platinum Card from American Express.
 Nowadays, however, Gold status doesn’t really mean much and doesn’t get you any real perks.
 Not surprisingly, the hotel’s response was that breakfast is only included for Platinum members, but they will try to put us in a room on a higher floor.
 I couldn’t argue with this, so I left it at that.

 However, when we checked in, the lovely staff member at the front desk told us that they are giving us a complimentary breakfast!
 This was a huge surprise because the breakfast at JW Marriott Dongdaemun costs almost $50.